Sciebo-RDS/Sciebo-RDS/docs/docs/gettingstarted/ocplugin.md

 You have the choice of either:

-- Installing it via the ownCloud marketplace
+- Installing it via the Owncloud marketplace
 - Installing from source, using our release page.

-### ownCloud Marketplace installation
+### Owncloud Marketplace installation

 Install the [plugin](https://marketplace.owncloud.com/apps/rds) from the marketplace.
 This version will probably not be as up-to-date as the releases provided by our release page.